Agriculture

-Accurate estimates on cropped area, crop type distributions and irrigation practices play an important role in guiding policy decisions related to food & water security.
+Accurate estimates of cropped area, crop type distributions and irrigation practices play an important role in guiding policy decisions related to food and water security.
 Due to the wide variety of landscape dynamics, crop types, growing seasons and agricultural management practices, the accurate and detailed mapping of these aspects at the global scale still remains a very challenging task.
 The first global crop maps either lacked spatial detail or failed to provide regular updates.
-For this reason, the European Space Agency, in collaboration with stakeholders in global agriculture like GEOGLAM, FAO, AMIS, has initiated the WorldCereal project to provide an open-source processing system able of generating season-specific agricultural monitoring information at field level (10 m resolution) and global scale, entirely based on open and free data.
+For this reason, the European Space Agency, in collaboration with stakeholders in global agriculture like GEOGLAM and FAO, has initiated the WorldCereal project to provide an open-source processing system able of generating season-specific agricultural monitoring information at field level (10 m resolution) and global scale, entirely based on open and free data.

 During the first phase of the project (2020 - 2023), the WorldCereal consortium successfully demonstrated the scientific and technical feasibility of growing season-specific crop mapping at high resolution and global scale: WorldCereal, access 10 m seasonally-updated crop type maps at global scale.

 As a result, in 2023, WorldCereal released the first set of global, seasonally updated temporary crop extent, crop type and irrigation maps at 10m resolution for the year 2021.
-In short, one global temporary crop extent map was produced for the entire year, after which growing season specific crop type, irrigation and active cropland masks have been produced for up to 3 growing seasons globally (1 primary cereals season, 1 main maize season and an optional second maize season).
-Crop type products included maize, winter cereals and spring cereals, where “cereals” are defined as a combination of wheat, barley and rye.
-More information on exact product definitions and ways to access these products can be consulted on this specific web page.
+In short, one global temporary crop extent map was produced for the entire year, after which growing season specific crop type, irrigation and active cropland masks have been produced for up to 3 growing seasons globally (one primary cereals season, one main maize season and an optional second maize season).
+Crop type products include maize, winter cereals and spring cereals, where “cereals” are defined as a combination of wheat, barley and rye.
+More information on exact product definitions and ways to access these products can be found on this page.

-More information on this second phase of the project can be consulted on our project website.
-In case you would like to get notified about the project’s progress or upcoming training activities, please subscribe to our newsletter.
+More information on this second phase of the project can be consulted on this webpage.
+In case you would like to be notified about the project’s progress or upcoming training activities, please subscribe to the newsletter.

 Users of the 2021 global WorldCereal products should keep in mind that these maps have been generated at global scale with a single methodology applied over all regions.
 As such, the accuracy of the map may vary between locations and is especially affected by the amount and quality of available in-situ reference data.
 Figure 2 of this manuscript shows the spatial distribution of training data for cropland, crop type and irrigation mapping available at the time of generation of the 2021 products.
 For all produced maps there is also a confidence layer available, to indicate areas where the model is less confident.
 These confidence layers can be downloaded alongside the actual map products through the link provided above.
 That said, the global products can be expected to be most useful for countries that do not have their own agricultural monitoring systems in place.